The 4 Steps to Beating Depression

 Why are there imbalances in your serotonin, or dopamine levels?
 What about your gamma-aminobutyric acid (GABA) or other neurotransmitters?
 Could there be another cause to your depression?

 Does your depression have a physiological or organic cause?
 Is it due to more than one cause?
-Almost certainly this is the case.
+Almost certainly this is the case for most people.

 The nutritional clinical approach to depression is multi-pronged.
-Using a Functional Medicine approach, the following steps are taken:
+Using a Functional Medicine approach, we take the following steps: